-- 113. The measures and recommendations agreed upon at the Mid-Term Global Review on the Implementation of the Programme of Action for the LDCs for the 1990s should be fully implemented so as to ensure the success of the Paris Programme of Action.
-Although LDC issues will forthwith be considered throughout the intergovernmental machinery, the responsible entity in the secretariat of UNCTAD for the least developed, land-locked and small island developing countries should be shaped, staffed and equipped to allow it to coordinate the sectoral work, monitor the implementation of the Paris Programme of Action and other relevant UN programmes of action and provide inputs for review by the Trade and Development Board. - In order to benefit from a higher level of technical expertise, each 114.
-Commission may convene expert meetings of short duration, not exceeding three days, the outcome of which need not be in the form of agreed conclusions.
+114. The measures and recommendations agreed upon by the Mid-Term Review should be fully implemented so as to ensure the success of the Paris Programme of Action.
+Although LDC issues will forthwith be considered throughout the intergovernmental machinery, the responsible entity in the secretariat of UNCTAD for the least developed, land-locked and small island developing countries should be shaped, staffed and equipped to allow it to coordinate the sectoral work, monitor the implementation of the Paris Programme of Action and other relevant United Nations Programmes of Action and provide inputs for review by the Trade and Development Board.

+115. In order to benefit from a higher level of technical expertise, each Commission may convene expert meetings of short duration, not exceeding three days, the outcome of which need not be in the form of agreed conclusions.
 The total number of expert meetings will not exceed 10 per annum.
 In the first year the Commission on Trade in Goods and Services, and Commodities may convene up to four expert meetings and the other two Commissions may each convene up to three expert meetings.
 For the following years, the Trade and Development Board will review the distribution of expert meetings among Commissions, taking appropriate account of the recommendations of the Commissions in this regard.
 Technical matters discussed at the expert level should be reported to the relevant parent body, which may transmit them to the Board as appropriate.
 It would be for the parent Commission to consider their findings and to discuss the policy implications.
 Commissions should, when appropriate, make the results of expert meetings called under their auspices available to other relevant Commissions.
 Expert meetings should receive from the parent Commission precise terms of reference.
 The expert meetings should be organized in the form and with the participation most conducive to the accomplishment of their tasks.
 Experts should be nominated by Governments, should have proven experience and would serve expert meetings in their personal capacities.

 Participation in expert meetings can be from the academic world, public and private sectors and NGOs.
 Special consideration should be given at the next regular session of the Trade and Development Board with a view to taking a decision on the question of improving the participation of developing country experts in UNCTAD meetings, including the question of financing their participation.
-Extrabudgetary resources for the financing of experts from the LDCs could be met from the proposed Trust Fund for LDCs. - 115.
-The Conference confirms the convening of the Intergovernmental Group of Experts on International Standards of Accounting and Reporting. - 116.
+Extrabudgetary resources for the financing of experts from the LDCs could be met from the proposed Trust Fund for LDCs.

+- 116. The Conference confirms the convening of the Inter-governmental Group of Experts on International Standards of Accounting and Reporting. - 117.
 The Conference invites the United Nations General Assembly and the Economic and Social Council to consider the relationship between the Commission on Science and Technology for Development and UNCTAD, taking account of the particular responsibilities of UNCTAD in this field, including its programme of work.